OpenDataDSL/website/docs/data/finance/_SBP_FX.md

 ### Schedule

-Process is scheduled to run at 14:15 UTC
+Process is scheduled to run at 14:15 GMT on business days.

 ### Sample File